relution-io/relution-sdk-sample-auth/README.md

   console.log('Relution is ready');
 });
 ```
-You have only to add the host from your Relution Server on the serverUrl and the application name.
+You have only to add the host from your Relution server on the server URL and the application name.

 > If you don`t no where you get the application name this information is available in the 'relution.hjson' from your root folder

-Ok your 'app.ts' looks like this at the end:
+At the end, your 'app.ts' looks like this:
 ```javascript
 import {Component} from '@angular/core';
 import {Platform, ionicBootstrap} from 'ionic-angular';